quicwg/base-drafts/draft-ietf-quic-tls.md

   find the proper location in the data sequence.
 If the result of this process is that new data is available, then it is delivered to TLS in order.

-- If the packet is from a previously installed encryption level, it MUST not contain data which extends past the end of previously received data in that flow.
+- If the packet is from an encryption level prior to the current one, it MUST not contain data which extends past the end of previously received data in that flow.
 Implementations MUST treat any violations of this requirement as a connection error of type PROTOCOL_VIOLATION.

-- If the packet is from a new encryption level, it is saved for later processing by TLS.
+- If the packet is from an encryption level after the current one, it is saved for later processing by TLS.
 Once TLS moves to receiving from this encryption level, saved data can be provided.
 When providing data from any new encryption level to TLS, if there is data from a previous encryption level that TLS has not consumed, this MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 Each time that TLS is provided with new data, new handshake bytes are requested from TLS.
 TLS might not provide any bytes if the handshake messages it has